Code-Institute-Submissions/ucd-band/README.md

 ## Testing

-All external links will open in a new tab using target="_blank".
+All external links (e.g. Facebook) will open in a new tab using target="_blank".
 When the image was clicked, the full size of the image was on another tab.
-Resize the width of the browser window to
+Resize the width of the browser window to see the responsiveness of the images.

 Ensure all links have been manually tested to ensure that they are pointing to the correct destination.